prafulldesale/prafulldesale/README.md

 2+ years of experience automating cloud infrastructure (AWS/Azure), CI/CD pipelines, Linux Administration, Compliacne and Security.

 📂 **What’s in This Repository?**
-This repo showcases infrastructure projects I’ve designed and deployed.
+This repo showcases infrastructure projects I’ve designed and deployed:

 🏗️ **System Architectures**:
   1. Monolithic Architecture (Ruby on Rails App on AWS EC2).